tensorflow/tfx/docs/tutorials/tfx/airflow_workshop.md

 In this lab you will learn how to:
 * Create machine learning pipelines and its integration with tfx and tensorboard
 * Show the interaction of tfx with jupyter notebooks
-* Using airflow to execute tasks on gcp
+* Use airflow to execute tasks on gcp

 ## **TFX with airflow**
  A TFX pipeline is a Directed Acyclic Graph, or "DAG".
 We will often refer to pipelines as DAGs.
-You'll follow a typical ML development process, starting by examining the dataset, and end up with a complete working pipeline.
+You'll follow a typical ML development process, from examining the dataset, to creating a complete working pipeline.
 Along the way you'll explore ways to debug and update your pipeline, and measure performance.

 Please see the [TFX User Guide](https://www.tensorflow.org/tfx/guide) to learn more.